mdsufz/StandEnA/README.md

 ```
 After this step, ortsuite_ec_kos.txt file can be used in place of pw_ec_kos.txt in the above steps (3) Collecting standard database identifiers about the enzyme names used during annotation from KEGG to generate a reference file) to generate the reference file.
 Note that the output and input file names for each of the above steps must be changed to prevent overwriting the reference files generated for Edirect downloaded proteins listed in id_synonyms_per_line.tsv.
 The suggested naming convention for these files is: ortsuite_kos_def.txt, ortsuite_ec_name.txt, [ortsuite_pw_1_kegg_info.txt](examples/03_standardization/pw_1/ortsuite_pw_1_kegg_info.txt).

+#### Step 3.2 Performing queries and standardizing annotation results

-#### Step 3.2.1 Performing queries of the Prokka annotation using files in queries directory and dumping results into files
+##### Step 3.2.1 Performing queries of the Prokka annotation using files in queries directory and dumping results into files

 Changing to queries directory:
 ```bash